ThirdAILabs/Universe/README.md

 and ASan will run.
 See https://github.com/google/sanitizers/issues/1086 and
 https://github.com/tobywf/python-ext-asan for more details.
+5. Alternatively, instead of steps 2 and 3, you can just comment out the lines that enable ASan in CMakeLists.txt before you do a debug build.
+This is a bit simpler but won't check illegal memory accesses.

 ## Manual building and testing (DEPRECATED, use scripts in bin, see above)